luiscarlosgph/synapi/README.md

 -----------
 Python package that will allow you to treat the Synapse repository as a local directory.

+To use this package you need to be a Synapse Certified User.
+This simply means that you have to go to your *Account Settings*, click *Get Certified* and pass the quiz you will be prompted with.

 Install with pip
 ----------------
 ```